 CEPT – The European Conference of Postal and Telecommunications Administrations

-Switzerland takes an active part in the activities of the CEPT.
-It is represented by the national postal regulator PostReg in the committee dealing with postal matters, the CERP, and by OFCOM in the ECC (Electronic Communications Committee) and in its various working groups.
+Switzerland takes an active part in the activities of the CEPT: it is represented by OFCOM within the CERP and its various working groups dealing with postal issues, and also by OFCOM in the ECC (Electronic Communications Committee) and in its various working groups.

-The ECC develops activities related to electronic communications.
-It contributes to forging a long-term vision of the regulatory future, taking into consideration the evolution of the technologies which are placed on the market.
-It seeks to harmonise the use of scarce resources (radiocommunications frequencies, orbital satellite positions and addressing resources) in Europe and to develop and defend the positions of the CEPT in international conferences such as the World Radiocommunication Conference of the ITU (International Telecommunication Union).
-These promote harmonisation and utilisation of frequencies in Europe and influence the national frequency allocation plans.
-This is why the CEPT and each of its members, including Switzerland, are particularly active in it, as well as in the World Telecommunications Development Conferences, also organised by the ITU.
+The ECC develops activities in relation to electronic communications.
+It contributes to forging a forward-looking vision of the regulatory future, taking account of the evolution of the technologies placed on the market.
+It ensures harmonisation of the use of scarce resources in Europe (radiocommunications frequencies, orbital satellite positions and addressing resources) and the development and defence of the positions of the CEPT in international conferences such as the World Radiocommunication Conference of the ITU (International Telecommunication Union).
+The latter support harmonisation and the use of frequencies in Europe and influence national frequency allocation plans.
+This is why the CEPT and each of its members, including Switzerland, are especially active in it, and in the global conference on telecommunications development, also organised by the ITU.

-The changes in telecommunications market and European Union made reform of the CEPT necessary in 2001 on legal, financial and structural aspects.
-This reform does not affect postal activities, but since then a single committee, the "ECC – Electronic Communications Committee", has been dealing with radiocommunications and telecommunications issues.
-This committee is based on a single bureau, the ECO (European Communications Office), which is the result of a merger of the former ETO (European Telecommunications Office) and the ERO (European Radiocommunications Office).
-Chairmanship of CEPT is ensured by the three chairs of the three committees (ECC, CERP and COM-ITU).
+To adapt to the changes in the telecommunications market and the evolution of the European Union, the CEPT was reorganised in legal, financial and structural terms in 2001.
+This reform does not affect postal activities but entrusts all radiocommunications and telecommunications issues to the "ECC – Electronic Communications Committee".
+This committee relies on a single office, the ECO (European Communications Office).
+The Presidency of the CEPT is assured by the three Presidents of the three committees (ECC, CERP and COM-ITU).

-This reorganisation gave the opportunity to introduce a political agenda, enabling the CEPT to play a more active role as a planning and decision-making forum with regard to the ITU and, in particular, its plenipotentiary conference.
+This reorganisation provided an opportunity to introduce a political agenda, which enables the CEPT to play a more active part as a planning and decision-making forum towards the ITU and, in particular, its Conferences of Plenipotentiaries.

-The CEPT has focused more on regulation and the definition of more political orientations.
-The new states of central and eastern Europe have joined, some of them before they joined the European Union.
+The CEPT has reoriented itself towards regulation and the definition of more political orientations.
+The new States of central and eastern Europe have joined it, some of them before they join the European Union.
 This expansion to the east confirms the pan-European vocation of the CEPT.